 In cases involving manufacturer liability, class action or multidistrict litigation may be the best option to consider.
 These procedures allow similar cases to be grouped together, so evidence and expert testimony can be shared.

-If you've suffered complications from a failed hip replacement, call today to schedule a free, no-obligation initial consultation with the legal team at Neblett, Beard & Arsenault.
+If you've suffered complications from a failed hip replacement you need to speak with an experienced medical malpractice attorney as soon as possible.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation with the legal team at Neblett, Beard & Arsenault.
 Appointments are available at six convenient locations throughout the state of Louisiana.